-Limited liability companies have the option of being structured as manager-managed LLCs or member-managed LLCs.
+Limited liability companies have the benefit of being structured as manager-managed LLCs or member-managed LLCs.
 Regardless of who is tasked with managing your company, there are responsibilities expected of the managers in charge.
 The Florida Revised LLC Act stipulates that managers of a manager-managed LLC and members of a member-managed LLC have a fiduciary duty of loyalty to the LLC and its corresponding membership.
+This obviously is less important for a Single Member LLC.
 The fiduciary duty of loyalty imposes certain responsibilities on manager or member, respectively.

 The key duties of managers in a manager-managed LLC or members of a member-managed LLC related to the fiduciary duty of loyalty are the following: